 • Repair costs: Specialist SUV repairs and American-brand parts can push repair costs higher than average

-• Off-road use: Some Jeep owners use their vehicles off-road, which some insurers consider when setting premiums
+• Off-road use: Some Jeep owners use their vehicles off-road, which some insurers factor into their pricing

 • Strong resale: Jeeps - particularly the Wrangler - hold their value well in Australia, supporting agreed-value policies